no0g/WriteUps/Smag GrottoTHM/Smag Grotto.md

 ![alt text](https://i.imgur.com/WgpnqsN.png)

 ## Getting to Root
-From the moment i get access to user `jake`, the first thing i tried is to check jake's sudo cprivilege with the command `sudo -l`.
+From the moment i get access to user `jake`, the first thing i tried is to check jake's sudo privilege with the command `sudo -l`.
 And here's what i got
 ```bash
 jake@smag:~$ sudo -l